Dali Yunnan, China Travel Guide

 Hike Cangshan Mountain (Jade Belt Road or higher peaks).
 Experience paragliding for an aerial view, adding excitement to your trip.

 Enjoy shorter sections of Erhai Lake cycling, perhaps with bikes equipped with child seats.
-Visit the Three Pagodas (children often enjoy the large complex).
+Visit the Three primary Pagodas (children often enjoy the large complex).
 Explore Dali Old Town.
 Visit a tie-dye workshop in Zhoucheng.

 Explore street food, local markets, and culinary workshops.